elchs/LetoDBf/Readme.txt

       Currently following parameters exists ( default values are designated ).

       [MAIN]
-      IP =                     -    !
-Leave it empty for Windows. !
+      IP =                     -    Interface given by IP address, where Letodb server listen for connections.
-                                    IP address, where Letodb server listens for connections;
+                                    Empty ( default ) is recommended for intranet usage, then all interfaces available at the computer, including the virtual 'loopback' device are used.
-                                    If not set, all net interfaces ( all IP addresses ) available on the computer, are used.
+                                    If set, only this interface ( given by IP address ) is used.
-      Server =                 -    IP address used by tools like management console to find the server.
+                                    Unix user can alternatively use interface names like: 'eth1' If internet is available at machine, read also section 4.5 Security Server =                 -    IP address used by tools like management console to find the server.
                                     This can be, but must not be, the same as used for config option 'IP' and is just for convenience.